 However, if I feel fit and energized, and I look in the mirror and see fatigue, then that tells me it’s time to turn up the dial on my grooming regimen.

 The good news is, that a good grooming regimen can make all the difference.

-Careful exfoliating, masking, and – especially for men – learning how to shave properly, can take years off your face.
+Careful exfoliating, masking, and – including for men – learning how to shave properly, can take years off your face.